Driving in Singapore: Domestic car market

 Japanese car manufacturers have the largest market share.
 Some Japanese cars are imported from countries other than Japan.
 For example, the Toyota Vios is imported from Thailand, whereas the JDM version is called Toyota Belta.
 Initially, the ninth generation Toyota Corolla sold in Singapore was a Japanese model, while the facelift version is a wider and longer Corolla Altis from Thailand.

 Kei cars (like the Mitsubishi i, Subaru R2, and Suzuki Carry) are less common in Singapore, and are now limited towards the Japanese domestic market.
 Besides this, there are some grey imports of Kei cars like Daihatsu Copen.

 European car manufacturers are well represented.
 On the more expensive segment of the market, European cars sold in Singapore include Aston Martin, Alfa Romeo, Mercedes, BMW, and others.
 Skoda, Fiat, Renault, Peugeot and Citroen are among the less expensive European cars sold in Singapore.

 American cars have a lower market share.
 Chrysler, Tesla, and Jeep vehicles are sold in Singapore, such as the Chrysler 300C, Tesla Model X, Dodge Caliber, and Jeep Wrangler.
 Chevrolet markets only Korean-made Daewoo cars, but not its American-made models.
 Ford markets some cars from its European line, not its American product line.
 Even Subaru, a Japanese carmaker, did not do well with cars made by a US-based subsidiary, Subaru of Indiana Automotive, which exported the US-made Tribeca to Singapore.

-Non-Japanese Asian car brands sold in Singapore include Perodua, Proton, Ssangyong, Chery, Kia, Hyundai and BYD.
+Other Asian car brands sold in Singapore include Perodua, Proton, Ssangyong, Chery, Kia, Hyundai and BYD.

 Used cars that are more than three years old cannot be imported into Singapore.